Breeding, Pet Care Basics

 - Request a veterinary letter so you know how they diagnosed the condition and that it is accurate.

 - Get a game plan that includes dog genetic testing in breeding stock.
-Testing is once in a lifetime!
+Canine genetic testing is once in a lifetime!

 - Work with people in the breed that know the condition and eliminate it.